Mecher

-Mecher (Meecher) is a village in the commune of Lac de la Haute-Sûre, in north-western Luxembourg.It is 60.7 km far from capital city Luxembourg.
-As of 2024, the village has a population of 74.
+Mecher (Meecher) is a village in the commune of Lac de la Haute-Sûre, in north-western Luxembourg.It lies 60.7 km from Luxembourg City.
+As of 2025, the village has a population of 69.

 Mecher was a commune in the canton of Wiltz until 1 January 1979, when it was merged with the commune of Harlange to form the new commune of Lac de la Haute-Sûre.
 The law creating Lac de la Haute-Sûre was passed on 23 December 1978.

 Former commune

 The former commune consisted of the villages: